Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/dashboard-rest-api.md

 Here is how Amplitude determines each variable in the formula:

-- Number of days: This is the number of days your are querying.
+- Number of days: This is the number of days in the query.
 - Number of conditions: This is the number of segments plus the number of conditions within the segments applied to the chart you are looking at.
 Each group by counts as 4 segments.

 ???example "Simple query cost example"